EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Experimental Details

 \paragraph{KeyDiff.} KeyDiff~\citep{park2025keydiffkeysimilaritybasedkv} is KV cache eviction method for block prefill.
 For each block, it constructs an anchor key by averaging the key states of all tokens, and computes the dissimilarity score of each token as the negative cosine similarity between its key state and the anchor.
 These scores are then used to guide eviction.
 Following the original implementation, we evaluate $M_{\text{block}} \in {128, 512, 1024, 2048}$, which includes the default setting of 128, and report results using the configuration that achieved the best performance.

-To ensure fairness, all attention-based methods (SnapKV, InfiniPot, KVzip, \methodname) use the same scoring formulation from \Cref{eq:patched_prompt}, and all eviction methods are combined with head-wise non-uniform token selection as suggested by \citet{feng2024ada}.
-In practice, we adopt the $\max$ aggregation for $s^{\max}_i$ rather than averaging across heads, since empirical results consistently showed superior performance across all baselines.
+To ensure fair comparison, all attention-based methods (SnapKV, InfiniPot, KVzip, \methodname) use the same scoring formulation from \Cref{eq:patched_prompt}, and all eviction methods are combined with head-wise non-uniform token selection as suggested by \citet{feng2024ada}.